swiftintellect/IsVipi-OSSN/README.md

 ==============================================
 ISSUES/BUGS

-For issues or bugs, please visit our forum and start a new thread http://forum.isvipi.com
+For issues or bugs, you can visit our <a href="http://forum.isvipi.org" target="_blank">forum</a> or leave a bug report here.